JerryCuomo/ThinkBlockchain-archive1/Cryptocurrency, Bitcoin and Mining/README.md

 mineBlock.

-**2. Run a diff between duckchain.js and mining.js and paste the out put here.**.
+**2. Run a diff between duckchain.js and mining.js.
+What is the new function added?
+Can you describe what it does?
 ```
 barrymosakowski@barrymosakow-mac Duckchain % diff duckchain.js mining.js
 7c7